 You know that sense of deep satisfaction that you get after tackling a big organizational task, like cleaning out the garage or organizing the linen closet?
 Suddenly, everything in life feels a bit more tidy and manageable, even if it's just in our imagination.
 As much as I love the feeling, those bigger jobs are usually relegated to a Sunday afternoon when I have time to spend a couple of hours.
-But I have found quite a few ways to inject a bit of this organizational happy into the work week: even when things are really busy, I can remind myself that, “Hey, it will only take a few minutes!”
+But I have found quite a few ways to inject quite a few of these organization ideas into the work week: even when things are really busy, I can remind myself that, Hey, it will only take a few minutes!

 Aside from the sense of calm these give me, the bonus side effect is that my life tends to stay pretty organized all the time since these have become habits that are in my regular rotation.

 I don't know about you, but when my space is tidy and organized, I find that my focus improves, my mood is lighter, and I feel less scattered overall.
 It's difficult to keep track of my day I feel like I am being pulled in multiple directions because things have gotten out of control.
 That's why I can't get enough organization tips.
 I'd love to hear about your quickies in the comments!
 Just call these the "cheap thrills" of organizing.

 Don't waste time going back and forth between errands or projects, instead, make a to-do list that helps you maximize your time and energy.
 I find that my mind is fresher and I am more focused in the mornings, which makes it a good time for longer, energy-consuming tasks that I might start to dread if they are put off until the afternoon.